web-eid/web-eid-authtoken-validation-php/README.md

       ->withTrustedCertificateAuthorities(...self::trustedIntermediateCACertificates())
       ->build();
 ```
-Read more about [LoggerInterface](https://www.php-fig.org/psr/psr-3/) and take a look from examples directory.
+Read more about [LoggerInterface](https://www.php-fig.org/psr/psr-3/) and take a look at the usage examples in the `example` directory.

 ## 2. Configure the challenge nonce store